auth0/docs/articles/quickstart/spa/react/01-login.md

 The `user` property contains sensitive information and artifacts related to the user's identity.
 As such, its availability depends on the user's authentication status.
 To prevent any render errors, use the `isAuthenticated` property from `useAuth0()` to check if Auth0 has authenticated the user before React renders any component that consumes the `user` property.
 Ensure that the SDK has completed loading before accessing the `isAuthenticated` property, by checking that `isLoading` is `false`.

 :::panel Checkpoint
-Verify that you can display the `user.name` or [any other `user` property](https://auth0.com/docs/users/references/user-profile-structure#user-profile-attributes) within a component correctly after you have logged in.
+Verify that you can display the `user.name` or [any other `user` property](https://auth0.com/docs/users/references/user-profile-structure#user-profile-attributes/) within a component correctly after you have logged in.
 :::

 :::note
-For a deep dive into implementing user authentication in React, visit the [Complete Guide to React User Authentication with Auth0](https://auth0.com/blog/complete-guide-to-react-user-authentication/).
+For a deep dive into implementing user authentication in React, visit the [React Authentication By Example](https://developer.auth0.com/resources/guides/spa/react/basic-authentication/).
 This guide provides you with additional details, such as creating a signup button, protecting routes using different strategies, and using class components.
 :::